 In the opinion of prof. J. Duszyński it would be hardly possible for him to move with his research group for a year to a university to conduct his research there, since there would be a great problem with equipment.
 It is obvious that in such disciplines like mathematics, the „exchanges” (e. g. sabbaticals) with the universities are quite frequent, but in case of experimental biology, medicine or chemistry it is rather difficult.

 Prof. Zdeněk Havlas, Vice-President of the CAS gave a presentation on the cooperation of the CAS with higher education institutions in the Czech Republic.
 The educational activities of the CAS are intensive.
 It is very important for the CAS to collaborate with universities, since the Academy may not confer scientific degrees.
 Joint educational activities are supervised from the CAS side by the advisory body of the Academy Council called the Council for Cooperation with HEIs and Graduate Study Programmes of the CAS.
-Currently 22 framework agreements on cooperation in implementing Doctoral Study Programmes are carried out in 55 joint research laboratories.
+Currently 22 framework agreements on cooperation in implementing Doctoral Study Programmes are carried out, and there is also 55 joint research laboratories.
 The cooperation between CAS and higher education institutions takes place at all levels i.e.: bachelor’s programmes: teaching, supervision of bachelor theses; master’s programmes: teaching, supervision of diploma theses, membership in committees for state final exams and doctoral programmes: supervision of doctoral theses, co-accreditation of doctoral study programs, etc. The number of the CAS employees as lecturers at higher education institutions last year amounted to 1.790.

 CAS participates in the higher education process in a quantitative extent corresponding at least to the capacities of a medium-sized university.
 Unfortunately it was not possible for its authorities to push through the organisation of PhD studies at the Academy in the amendment to the Higher Education Act.